dpretet/bster/doc/functional_spec.md

 - Insert token
     - Opcode = 0x20
-    - Insert a new token in the tree based on binary tree property.
+    - Insert a new token, optionally a data associated
     - Return 0 if operation was successfull, 1 if failed.

-- Insert payload in token
+- Insert token's data
     - Opcode = 0x21
-    - Insert data in the node address specified.
-    - Node needs to exist.
-    - Return 0 if operation was successfull, 1 if failed.

-- Replace data in token
+    - Add or replace a data into a token
-    - Opcode = 0x43
-    - First rely on `delete`.
-    - Then rely on `insert` payload.
     - Return 0 if tree conformal, 1 if not.